ArmanMielke/pokemon-policy-network-mcts/doc/pokemon-showdown.md

     - Simply feed the entire string to the stdin of `pokemon-showdown simulate-battle`
     - This reproduces the exact state of the original battle
 - The same instance of `pokemon-showdown simulate-battle` can be re-used multiple times

+## Using custom teams

+- specify the team files as described in the pmariglia README
+- POKEMON_MODE in the env file needs to be changed to gen8custombattle